-The Reports Archive is a place to access the health-related reports purchased by customers prior to November 22, 2013 and registered their kit prior to November 16, 2015.
+The Reports Archive is a place to access the health-related reports available in the previous versions of our service.
 These health-related reports are no longer compatible with our website experience, but are available in their PDF format to download and print.
-Your Reports Archive will only include the health reports for your profile -- people with whom you are sharing results will not be included in your Reports Archive and the Reports Archive is not shared between accounts.
+Your Reports Archive will only include the health reports for your profile – people with whom you are sharing results will not be included in your Reports Archive and the Reports Archive is not shared between accounts.
 The Reports Archive can be accessed from the side panel in your account, or by clicking here.

 If you have concerns about your results, talk to a healthcare professional.